The Thinning: New World Order

 The Thinning: New World Order is a 2018 American social science fiction thriller web film and the sequel to the 2016 film The Thinning.
 As with the first film, the movie was directed by Michael J. Gallagher and stars Logan Paul as a young man struggling against a dystopian future in which population control is enforced through a school aptitude test.
-The film released to YouTube Premium after being briefly shelved due to controversies surrounding its star, Logan Paul.
+The film was released to YouTube Premium after being briefly shelved due to controversies surrounding its star, Logan Paul.
 It was generally panned by critics, with its excessive focus on main character Blake as well as lack of interesting themes highlighted as reasons of dislike.

 Plot

-Governor Dean Redding is running for the next presidential election.
+A week after the events of the first film, Governor Dean Redding prepares to run for the next presidential election.
 He attempts to get Laina Michaels' support for his campaign to mitigate his own controversy surrounding the Thinning.
 She declines but is later recruited by teacher Ms. Cole and Assuru Global security guard Jack to accept Redding's offer, in order to earn his trust and get close to him with hopes that this will help them end the Thinning for good.

 Meanwhile, Blake is presumed dead by the public after he purposely failed the test, but he was actually taken to a slave labor facility to manufacture Assuru Global products along with other failed students called the Worthy (failed students chosen by the government to receive a second chance at life).
 He finds Ellie there, and they rekindle their relationship.
 Blake attempts to run away with Ellie, but they are caught by Mason King.
 DPC guards take Ellie away while Blake's leg is broken by Mason.

 Eight months later, two weeks before election day, Laina continues her support for Redding's campaign.
 Kellan manages to crack the secret of the labor camps, saying Assuru Global doesn't have a manufacturing area in their campus and they have been insourcing military rations from a company called TXPak, enough for 100,000 people per year.
 Wendy Banks does not believe him, saying he doesn't have any evidence or proof.
 He visits Laina and secretly tells her everything and she believes him.
 When Kellan gets in his car, someone tries to suffocate him with a bag, but he triggers the car alarm and scares the killer.
 Laina then calls FBI agent Joanne Morris and tells her about Kellan's theory.
 Ms. Cole extracts Corrine and Joey out of the country only to be double-crossed by her co-worker.